informalsystems/hermes/ci/README.md

 3. Build the relayer container image (this might take a few minutes since it will do a fresh compile and build of all modules)

-    `docker-compose -f ci/docker-compose.yml build relayer`
+    `docker-compose -f ci/docker-compose.yml build --build-arg CHECKOUT=master relayer`

+Note: you can change the CHECKOUT build argument to build from alternative branches or tags.

-4. Run all the containers (two containers, one for each chain and one for the relayer)
+4. Run all the containers (three containers, one for each chain and one for the relayer)

    `docker-compose -f ci/docker-compose.yml up -d ibc-0 ibc-1 relayer`